-In order to ensure that all visits are managed in the safest way possible we ask that you contact the home prior to visiting.
+In order to ensure that all visits are managed in the safest way possible it would be helpful if you could contact the home prior to visiting.
 They will be able to describe our visiting process in detail to you.

 The following general principles will help you to plan your visit:

 - If there is an outbreak in the home, visitor numbers will be restricted to one visitor per resident at any one time and masks will need to be worn.